levi-nz/LunarClientSpoofer/README.md

 If you're using Linux, you'll need to use `./gradlew` instead of `gradlew`.
 You may also need to `chmod +x ./gradlew` to run it.

+You may need to restart IntelliJ after running the above commands so IntelliJ re-indexes the project.

 This project uses Java 8, **not** Java 6.